History of Paris: Politics

 In March 2001, Bertrand Delanoë became the first socialist mayor of Paris and the first openly gay mayor of the city.
 The socialists and their allies dominated city politics for the next thirteen years: Delanoë was re-elected in 2008, and on 5 April 2014, Anne Hidalgo, another socialist, was elected first female mayor of Paris.
 In 2020, Paris mayor Anne Hidalgo was re-elected.
 The two mayors made social issues and the environment a priority.
 In 2007, in an effort to reduce car traffic in the city, Mayor Delanoë introduced the Vélib', a system that rents bicycles at low cost for the use of local residents and visitors.
 To discourage automobile traffic, the city administration increased parking fees and added new restrictions on driving in the city.
 Between 2008 and 2013, the city converted a section of the highway along the Seine between the Pont de l'Alma and the Musée d'Orsay into a public park called the Promenade des Berges de la Seine.
+By early 2021, a number of Hidalgo's policies had gained international attention, such as her proposal to remove over half of Paris's car parking spaces and turn the Champs-Élysées into a "fantastic garden".
+In 2026, Emmanuel Grégoire was elected mayor, continuing the socialist grip on power.